JulietteCoetmeur/Beeznessly/README.md

 # BEEZNESSLY
 ![Beeznessly](https://i.postimg.cc/VNbWDnn2/Capture-d-e-cran-2021-01-28-a-11-41-17.png)

-_Tables of content_
-1. About The Project
-  - Built With
-2. Getting Started
-  - Prerequisites
-  - Install
-3. Usage
-4. Acknowledgements
-5. Authors

 # About The Project

 This project is in partnership with the company Beeznessly.
 Beeznessly has for goal to connect entrepreneurs with digital experts and facilitate the download of ebooks.